-Can you major in equine studies?
+Can I major in equine studies?

 What classes are required for equine studies?

-Post’s equine studies degree requires a total of 120 program credits including: 60 general education credits, 54 major, core, and concentration credits, and 6 college to career core credits.
+Post’s equine studies degree requires a total of 120 program credits including: 60 general education credits, 54 major, core, and concentration credits, and 6 college-to-career core credits.